bawigga/dodgeball-lineup/README.md

 For sports teams the order of the lineups does not matter, therefore we need all _combinations_ of 8 men and 3 women lineups without replacement.

-__k-combination__: commonly known as "n choose k". a subset of k distinct elements of S. If you have 14 players but can only choose 8 for a single lineup, then all possible combinations of 8 are the k-combinations.
-Another way to say this is "n choose k" or "14 choose 8" The number of k-combinations is equal to the binomial coefficient:

 __k-selection or k-multiset__: refers to combinations where repition of items is allowed.
 This doesn't apply to the lineup as a player can only be on the lineup once.

+__k-combination__: commonly known as "n choose k". a subset of k distinct elements of S. If you have 14 players but can only choose 8 for a single lineup, then all possible combinations of 8 are the k-combinations.
+Another way to say this is "n choose k" or "14 choose 8" The number of k-combinations is equal to the _binomial coefficient_:

 - n: number of items
 - k: number of chosen items